 Munggu village in the afternoon, hundreds of men–young and old, walking to the pura Desa (temple of the village).
 They carry a lumber of Pulet tree with approximately length 3.5 meters.
 Today is Kuningan holy day, people from 12 sub village in Munggu will carry out Mekotekan, an avert evil ritual tradition.
-All participants begin with sprinkle of holy water by the temple priest which pray for smooth process of Mekotekan ritual ceremony which will perform in next few minutes.
+Before the event begins, all participants get sprinkling of holy water by the temple priest which pray for Mekotekan ritual ceremony which will perform in next few minutes.

 A group of men who wear traditional Bali clothing then formed a small group and make a circle formation.
 The top edge of lumber affixed to one another to form a conical mound.
 One of the men then climb up the triangular mound of the lumber, stand up on it, meanwhile other group do the same.
 These two groups then try to get closer to each other as they seem do the “battle”.
 The battle did not last long as formation of the lumber cannot be keep too long.
 The battle over as lumber formation falls down and the triangular mound disunited.
 Even though the man on top may get injured, he seems enjoy this ritual as Mekotekan has been exist since 1934 and became tradition of Munggu village since 1946.